 An all-year-round effort

-We’re committed to creating a diverse and inclusive organisation that employs and serves people from all backgrounds.
+We’re committed to becoming a diverse and inclusive organisation that employs and serves people from all backgrounds.

-As Faizza Rumani, equity and diversity specialist at Network Rail, said: “At Network Rail, we work all year-round to remove the barriers that black, Asian and minority ethnic employees and candidates face.”
+Faizza Rumani, an equity, diversity and inclusion specialist at Network Rail, said: “At Network Rail, our race programme works all year-round to remove barriers that we know Black, Asian and minority ethnic employees and candidates face in the workplace.
+It’s part of our Everyone Belongs strategy – which is our commitment to making Network Rail an inclusive place to work, where everyone can thrive.”

 Read more